 “By that time, I had created a bond with Luis Demée, who was a Professor at the Oporto Fine Arts School and was teaching high school in Macao for two years.
 After completing my six-month military instruction period, I spent as much time as I could with him, trying to drink in his words and learn by watching him paint,” Conceição Jr. recalls.

 At the age of 25, back in Portugal, Conceição Jr. drew his first graphic story, Vong Fei Hong—Wind of Shantung, a story based on a Chinese martial arts hero from Foshan and other Chinese cultural memories.
 The story caught the attention of Portuguese graphic novel authority Vasco Granja who invited Conceição Jr. to represent Portugal in an international exhibition in Lucca, Italy.

-In 1977, Macau Governor Garcia Leandro invited Conceição Jr. to settle in Macau and help him improve Macau’s cultural sector.
-“This was an extremely important decision for me because I could see my dreams and thoughts turning into reality: [I wanted to] create Macau’s first two galleries for temporary exhibitions and propose a Macau Arts Centre which came to fruition in 1999.
+In 1977, Macao Governor Garcia Leandro invited Conceição Jr. to settle in Macao and help him improve Macao’s cultural sector.
+“This was an extremely important decision for me because I could see my dreams and thoughts turning into reality: [I wanted to] create Macao’s first two galleries for temporary exhibitions and propose a Macao Arts Centre which came to fruition in 1999.
 I don’t dream small!”

 In 1978, Conceição Jr. became the first full-time director of the Luis de Camões Museum, making him one of the youngest museum directors worldwide.
 Over the span of two decades, he was responsible for more than 300 exhibitions as well as for establishing municipal culture policy.